 One particular area of Tianran’s patent practice is post-grant proceedings.
 He has successfully represented clients in patent reexamination, reissue and inter partes review (IPR) proceedings.

 Tianran has also represented clients in IP due diligence investigation of technology companies.
 He has performed due diligence reviews for IP licenses, IP portfolio sales, corporate financing, investments, mergers and acquisitions.
 Tianran has co-authored Due Diligence for Intellectual Property: Valuing Assets in a Transaction, Chapter 2: Patents (Law Journal Press, 2014).

-Tianran frequently travels to China and lectures to Chinese audiences on U.S. legal issues.
-He has extensive experience counseling Chinese technology companies on strategic IP development and transactions in connection with their operation in the U.S. market.
-Tianran is a native speaker of Mandarin.
+Tianran has extensive experience counseling Asian technology companies on strategic IP development and transactions in connection with their operation in the U.S. market.
+Tianran is a native speaker of Mandarin Chinese.

 Tianran has been recognized as a Next Generation Lawyer for patent prosecution (including re-examination and post-grant proceedings) by The Legal 500, which notes the top up-and-coming lawyers nationwide.

 Tianran earned his law degree from the Chicago-Kent College of Law (J.D., 2009), where he was an editor of the Chicago-Kent Law Review.
 Tianran earned his master’s degree in biochemistry (M.S., 2006) from University of Illinois at Chicago, College of Medicine, and his bachelor’s degree (B.S., 2004) from Sun Yat-Sen University.

 Tianran is admitted to practice in the District of Columbia and before the U.S. Patent and Trademark Office.

 Select Publications and Presentations